 My cat's play is starting to lead to injuries.
-What can be done?
+What can I do about this?

-Under stimulation, an excess of unused energy, and lack of appropriate opportunities for play can lead to play-related aggression.
+Under-stimulation, an excess of unused energy, and lack of appropriate opportunities for play can lead to play-related aggression.
 This may be exhibited as overly rambunctious or aggressive play, which inadvertently leads to injuries to people.
-In some cases, the play can include a number of components of the cat's predatory nature including the stalk, pounce, and bite, which can be extremely intense.
-Although play is usually more common in kittens, it may persist through adulthood, especially in cats under two years of age that are have no other feline companions.
+In some cases, the play can include a number of components of the cat’s predatory nature, including the stalk, pounce, and bite, which can be extremely intense.
+Although play is usually more common in kittens, it may persist through adulthood, especially in cats under 2 years of age that have no other feline companions.

 For self-play, the cat can be provided with toys that roll such as ping pong balls or walnuts, toys that dangle, battery-operated and spring-mounted toys, scratching posts, and toys within containers that deliver food when scratched or manipulated.
 For cats that enjoy exploration, climbing and perching give opportunity for these activities.
 Hiding treats in various locations stimulates searching behavior that many cats enjoy.
 Bird feeders outside of windows occupy some cats, while others might be interested in videos for cats.
 Catnip toys and toys with food or treats that can be obtained by scratching or manipulation help to stimulate play and exploration.
 Cats with a strong desire for social play benefit from the addition of a second kitten in the household to act as a playmate, provided both cats have been adequately socialized to cats.